 Merit-based scholarships are awarded by the College of Law ranging in amounts from $1,000 to full tuition.
 All admitted first-year students are considered for scholarships.
 In fact, in 2018, 100% of first-year students were awarded scholarships.
 Recipients are determined by the Admissions Committee, which evaluates several factors, including the candidate’s evidence of academic promise and potential contribution to the quality of the entering class.
 Scholarships are awarded without regard to nationality or citizenship.

-Typically, students who earn above a 160 LSAT score and a 3.5 undergraduate GPA are eligible for the Presidential Scholarship.
-There is no separate scholarship application.
-Scholarships are renewable with a 2.9 GPA.
-Presidential Scholarships are guaranteed for all three years of study (or four years for part-time students).
+Typically, students who earn above a 160 LSAT score and a 3.5 undergraduate GPA are eligible for the Presidential Scholarship which is renewable with a 2.9 GPA and is guaranteed for all three years of study (or four years for part-time students).
 Consideration for this scholarship is automatic for all students and does not require an application.
 Click here for more information about our scholarship policies.

 Students are also encouraged to review the range of external scholarships available.
 Especially notable is the Coverdell Fellowship, a partnership between Willamette Law and the Peace Corps, provides graduate school scholarships to returned Peace Corps volunteers who complete a degree-related internship in an underserved American community while they pursue their studies.